Learn how to easily create concrete mini planters with Makers Mix concrete compound and their handy molds.

 Here's what it looks like after 30 minutes.

-At this point you can also paint your pot.
-They also sell pigment colors that you can add to the wet mix for a little added color.
+At this point, you can also paint your pot.
+They also sell pigment colors that you can add to the wet mix for a some added color.

 A fern like this Maiden Hair would be a good candidate for this pot, because it likes a good deal of water and doesn't need a lot of sunlight, so you can put it in a variety of spots indoors and out.

 Another plant option would be a succulent which typically has a shallow root system.

 Here a little trick: Keep the plant in its original container and cover with moss.

 This way you can take out the pot and water as needed, leaving the pot in the sink or somewhere to totally drain, and then place it back in the concrete planter.